bignerdranch/bnr-webhooks/README.md

 ### Bring your own subscribers

 When sending a webhook you will need to provide a subscriber.
-Subcribers need to respond to two methods:
+Subscribers need to respond to two methods:

 * `api_key` - this is a shared secret between the system sending the webhook and